tinacms/tina-cloud-starter/readme.md

 ### Run `yarn install`

 > For this project we're using `yarn`, if you'd like to use `npm` instead just beware that there isn't a `package-lock.json` so we can't guarantee the dependencies are the same for you.
+You will also want to change the `scripts` in the `package.json` file to use `npm run ...` instead of `yarn ...`

 ### Run `yarn dev`